 By considering the above pillars, I present these options and from them we would make recommendations on how to deploy this N10 million.

 - Fixed deposit: You fix the money for three years in a good bank in Nigeria.
-This has practically no risk as the Nigeria Deposit Insurance Corporation (NDIC) insurance will cover the whole of the N10 million even in a rare case the bank collapses!
+The Nigeria Deposit Insurance Corporation (NDIC) insurance will cover a part of the N10 million even in a rare case the bank collapses!
+So, your risk is fairly managed.
 Broadly, for 10 million, the interest rate cannot be more than 10% looking at some numbers from most Nigerian banks.
 In short, the average for 10 million fixed deposits, for three years, is about 6-7%.

 - Treasury bills: This is also protected as this is from the Nigerian people and the whole power of the nation of Nigeria.
 Provided that you believe there would still be Nigeria, treasury bills have no risk.
 From the Central Bank of Nigeria, the rate hovers around 11% per year.
 To account for potential changes, let us use 12% on average over the three years of the investment.
 This is an optimistic model but it is reasonable as this year we have seen the rate moved from 13.70% to 10.70%.